DropdownList Widget

 • Create a Form definition called “DropdownListDef.”

-• Drag a “BootstrapGrid, Label, Select, and Submit” control to the canvas and arrange them as shown below.
+• Drag a “BootstrapGrid, Label, Select, and Submit” control onto the canvas and arrange them as shown below.

 • Double-click the “Select” widget to configure the “Settings” properties.
 Provide a name for the control.
 You may select one of the “Data Connection Types” from the UI.
 Select the “Static” type and set the additional properties.
 Provide the static values in “value, key” format.
-The “key” is required to configure other Form fields' conditional display (show or hide).
+The “key” is required to configure conditional display (show or hide) for other Form fields.
 Select the “Data Sort” check box to sort the list values.
 Provide the default “key” value to render a drop-down list item as pre-selected.
 Select the “Required” checkbox for mandatory input.
-Select the “Multiple items” checkbox to select multiple items from the drop-down list.
-Select the “Hide” checkbox to hide this widget during runtime.
-Select the “Read-Only” checkbox to view the list and not make any selection.
-Select the “Use type ahead” checkbox to make a selection by typing the item value.
-Click the “Preview” button to view the list in design time.
+Select the “Multiple items” checkbox to allow multiple selections from the drop-down list.
+Select the “Hide” checkbox to hide this widget at runtime.
+Select the “Read-Only” checkbox to view the list without making a selection.
+Select the “Use type ahead” checkbox to select an item by typing its value.
+Click the “Preview” button to view the list at design time.
 Click the Save button.

 • Double-click the “Select” widget to configure the “Settings” properties.
 Select the “Database” type and set the additional properties.
 Select the DB connection from the drop-down list.
-Provide the SQL Select query.
+Enter the SQL Select query.
 Select the “Required” checkbox for mandatory input.
-Select the “Multiple items” checkbox to select multiple items from the drop-down list.
-Select the “Hide” checkbox to hide this widget during runtime.
-Select the “Read-Only” checkbox to view the list and not make any selection.
-Select the “Use type ahead” checkbox to make a selection by typing the item value.
-Click the “Preview” button to view the list in design time.
+Select the “Multiple items” checkbox to allow multiple selections from the drop-down list.
+Select the “Hide” checkbox to hide this widget at runtime.
+Select the “Read-Only” checkbox to view the list without making a selection.
+Select the “Use type ahead” checkbox to select an item by typing its value.
+Click the “Preview” button to view the list at design time.
 Click the Save button.

 • Double-click the “Select” widget to configure the “Settings” properties.
 Select the “Roles” type and set the additional properties.
 Select the application role from the drop-down list.
 You may select multiple roles from the list.
-Users who belong to the application roles are listed at runtime.
+At runtime, users who belong to the selected application roles are listed.
 Select the “Required” checkbox for mandatory input.
 Select the “Multiple items” checkbox to select multiple items from the drop-down list.
-Select the “Hide” checkbox to hide this widget during runtime.
-Select the “Read-Only” checkbox to view the list and not make any selection.
-Select the “Use type ahead” checkbox to make a selection by typing the item value.
-Click the “Preview” button to view the list in design time.
+Select the “Hide” checkbox to hide this widget at runtime.
+Select the “Read-Only” checkbox to view the list without making a selection.
+Select the “Use type ahead” checkbox to select an item by typing its value.
+Click the “Preview” button to view the list at design time.
 Click the Save button.
 Note: To create and manage application roles, navigate to the Administration - User Management - Roles page.

 • Double-click the “Select” widget to configure the “Settings” properties.
 Select the “Lookup” type and set the additional properties.
 Select the lookup data from the drop-down list.
-You may select multiple lookup data from the list.
-The values from the lookup data category are listed during runtime.
+You may select multiple items from the list.
+The values from the lookup data category are listed at runtime.
 Select the category filter from the drop-down list.
 Select the “Required” checkbox for mandatory input.
-Select the “Multiple items” checkbox to select multiple items from the drop-down list.
-Select the “Hide” checkbox to hide this widget during runtime.
-Select the “Read-Only” checkbox to view the list and not make any selection.
-Select the “Use type ahead” checkbox to make a selection by typing the item value.
-Click the “Preview” button to view the list in design time.
+Select the “Multiple items” checkbox to allow multiple selections from the drop-down list.
+Select the “Hide” checkbox to hide this widget at runtime.
+Select the “Read-Only” checkbox to view the list without making a selection.
+Select the “Use type ahead” checkbox to select an item by typing its value.
+Click the “Preview” button to view the list at design time.
 Click the Save button.
 Note: To create and manage lookup values, navigate to the Manage Config - Lookup Data page.

 • Double-click the “Select” widget to configure the “Conditions” properties.
 Click the plus sign (+) to insert an empty row.
 Configure the display conditions here.
-Provide the control key value and map it with the required Form field to show on this condition.
-Otherwise, the selected Form field is hidden during runtime.
-The example below displays the label Form field during runtime when the user selects the “Jan or Feb” values from the drop-down list.
-Click on the plus sign (+) to add more display conditions.
+Provide the control key value and map it to the required Form field to show under this condition.
+Otherwise, the selected Form field is hidden at runtime.
+The example below shows the label Form field at runtime when the user selects the “Jan or Feb” values from the drop-down list.
+Click the plus sign (+) to add more display conditions.
 The form controls are displayed when the appropriate checkbox values are selected at runtime.

 • Double-click the “Select” widget to configure the “Styling” properties.
-Select the input width size from the drop-down list.
-Provide the syntax for the CSS styles.
+Select the input width from the drop-down list.
+Enter the CSS syntax.
 Select the classes to apply from the global drop-down list.
 Click the Save button.

 • Double-click the “Select” widget to configure the “Other” properties.
-Provide the tool tip text information.
+Enter the tool tip text.
 Click the Save button.

 • Double-click the “Select” widget to configure the “Globalize” properties.
 The application will alert you if there is nothing to globalize, as shown below.
-Otherwise, select the language from the drop-down list and click the Translate button.
+Otherwise, select a language from the drop-down list, then click the Translate button.
 Click the Save button.

 • Save the Form definition.
-Select Actions - Create Form Instance menu option.
-Generate a new Form instance and select the check box to edit this Form instance.
+Select Actions - Create Form Instance from the menu.
+Generate a new Form instance and select the check box to edit it.

 • The Form is rendered to the user as shown below.
 Click the drop-down list to make a selection.
-The Form field remains hidden as the control field (or value) is not selected in this example below.
+The Form field remains hidden because the control field (or value) is not selected in this example.
 Click the Submit button to complete.

 • Click the drop-down list to make a selection.
 The Form field is displayed as the control field (or value) is selected, as shown in the example below.
 Click the Submit button to complete.